+Section A - Tour De ziali5

 Title - Mr/Mrs/Ms/Other

 Surname

 Forename

 Home Tel No

 Mobile Tel No

 Email Address

 Address and Postcode

 How would you prefer us to contact you?

 Section B

-Please give reasons why you consider the response to your complaint from the Chair of Governors should be reviewed
+Please give reasons why y should be reviewed. rou consider the response to your complaint from the Chair of Governors

+Please use a continuation

-What would constitute a satisfactory outcome by way of resolution of your complaint?
+What would constitute a sa atisfactory outcome by way of resolution of your complaint?

+s you are not satisfied with the handling of your complaint and are seeking

+details. ol you can contact the DFE.
+See Page 17 of our complaints policy for more